-Funeral service for John Allan Napper, 53, Camden, will be held Saturday at 3:00 p.m. at Emmanuel Baptist Church with burial to follow church cemetery.
-The Rev. Joe Stines will officiate.
-The family will receive friends Friday 6-7:30 p.m. at Powers Funeral Home, Lugoff.
-Memorials may be made to a charity of one's choice.
+Funeral service for Brenda H. Webb, 61, will be held Thursday at 3:00 p.m. at House of Prayer with Open Arms Church with burial to follow in Boonetown Cemetery.
+The family will receive friends Wednesday 6-8 p.m. at Powers Funeral Home.

 On Saturday, June 15 from 11 a.m. to noon, Historic Camden Revolutionary War Site will be hosting Muster Day.
 The event is for ages 6 to 12, parents and grandparents.
 Participants will embark on an adventure into the past.
 At Muster Days, the local militia practiced their marching and shooting.

 The Kershaw County Farmers Market (KCFM) will be hosting Kid's Day, Saturday June 8 from 9:30 a.m. to noon.
 The event is in conjunction with the Kershaw County Library.
 The kid indie rock band Lunch Money will be performing live beginning at 9:30 a.m.
 There will also be games, food, story and the opportunity to sign up for the Summer Reading Program.